Karishma48/iPhone-Sales-Analysis/README.md

 The dataset was sourced from Kaggle and underwent a meticulous process of cleaning, organizing, and transforming to deliver actionable insights.

 📊 Why this project?

+Analyzing sales trends is critical for marketing strategies, and this model is designed to help businesses make data-driven decisions effectively.
+I’d love to hear your feedback!
+Feel free to check it out and let me know your thoughts in the comments below.